bintus-ux/invoice-app/README.md

 npm run test
 ```

-Assumptions
+## Assumptions

-	1. Dashboard Design
+1. **Dashboard Design**
    The provided design only includes the invoice UI.
 No design specifications are provided for the dashboard.
 Therefore, the dashboard page displays the necessary components by default upon mounting, without any additional styling or layout assumptions beyond the invoice UI.

-	2. Authentication Flow
+2. **Authentication Flow**
-	•	Users who are not authenticated are redirected to the /login page.
+   - Users who are not authenticated are redirected to the `/login` page.
-	•	Upon successful login, users are redirected directly to the /invoice page instead of the dashboard.
+   - Upon successful login, users are redirected directly to the `/invoice` page instead of the dashboard.
 This decision is based on the absence of a dashboard design and to ensure immediate access to the primary functionality (invoice management).

-	3. Page Mounting Behavior
+3. **Page Mounting Behavior**
-	•	On mounting the app, the system checks the authentication state.
+   - On mounting the app, the system checks the authentication state.
-	•	Unauthenticated users see the login page, and authenticated users see the invoice page directly.
+   - Unauthenticated users see the login page, and authenticated users see the invoice page directly.